maciej-u/maciej-u/README.md

 - Fitness: Callisthenics and Running

 ## Let's Connect!
-I'm open to discussions on data analytics, project management, and tech solutions.
+I'm open to business analysis, project management, and tech solutions discussions.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/maciej-urbanke/)!

 ---